raddleverse/MimiBRICK.jl/paper.md

 # Statement of need

-The Building Blocks for Relevant Ice and Climate Knowledge (BRICK) model for sea-level rise [@Wong:2017] is a model for global and local mean sea-level change.
+The Building Blocks for Relevant Ice and Climate Knowledge (BRICK) model for sea-level rise [ref Wong 2017] is a model for global and local mean sea-level change.
 Used in a number of recent assessments, including comparisons in the IPCC AR6 (TODO - citation).
 Coastal hazards are just one element of a larger set of climate risks...